jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 * Full support for viewing access levels.
-This means you can set some of your attachments to be visible by anyone, and some of them visible only to users in certain groups (defined by the Access Levels).
+This means you can set some of your attachments to be visible by anyone, and some of them visible only to users in certain groups (as defined by the Access Levels).

+* Simplified and improved options for hiding attachments in various contexts.

 Major features of Attachments
 =============================